aaronland/fingerprint/README.md

 ![](docs/images/fingerprint-offline-640.png)

+### Undo and Redo (and delete an individual path)

+The application maintains a history of paths drawn so you undo or redo individual paths drawn.
+There is also an option to delete an individual path on screen, regardless of whether or not it is in the application's current history.
+I almost never use this feature and am on the fence about whether to keep it in the interface.

 ### Colour picker

 Unfortunately the HTML 5 colour picker `input` control specification does not require a built-in opacity control so there is more button-pressing to adjust colours than I would like.
 I suppose I could use a pure JavaScript implementation but that is still a project for another day.